eddiepullen/devops_challenge/README.md

 - You will need to have an AWS Account and generate an access key
   - AWS_ACCESS_KEY_ID
   - AWS_SECRET_ACCESS_KEY
-- The AWS keys can be stored as environment variables for Terraform to use:
+- The AWS keys can be set as environment variables for Terraform to use:
   - TF_VAR_access_key
   - TF_VAR_secret_key
 - You will need to have AWS CLI installed locally on your machine